 You’re not the first, and you won’t be the last among all of Toronto dwellers to be incumbent by small square footage and lack of space.
 As the city grows, our spaces get smaller.
 It’s fact, and hard to get around it unless you have an open budget, which most of us do not.
-There’s a few ways InSTYLE can help you around that.
-Below are tips on getting yourself organized and some small space saving solutions.
+There are a few ways InSTYLE can help you around that.
+Below are tips on getting yourself organized and some small space-saving solutions.

 First off, take the guess work out.
 Everybody isn’t a designer, decorator, or know anything about furniture, so leave it to the professionals.
 They know.
-One of the ways you can do this is hire an Interior Designer.
-They come with a ton of knowledge, have great creative skills and have a finger on as what’s on trend.
+One of the ways you can do this is to hire an Interior Designer.
+They come with a ton of knowledge, have great creative skills and have a finger on what’s on-trend.
 Not quite in the budget to hire a Designer?
-Or don’t need a full re-model?
+Or don’t need a full remodel?
 Another option could be an Interior Decorator.
 A lot of them are independent, focus on more interior esthetics and also have a good pulse of what’s out there.
-Another option is talk to the experienced team members at any of your local furniture shops.
+Another option is to talk to the experienced team members at any of your local furniture shops.
 A lot of them have design experience, and are looking at furniture ALL day!
-I know, sometimes it can be unbearable the thought of a pushy sales person, but when you are ready to move forward with making your space the best possible/organized way it can be, ask questions!
-An in store sales rep can lead you to more options than just what you see on a sales floor.
+I know, sometimes it can be unbearable the thought of a pushy salesperson, but when you are ready to move forward with making your space the best possible/organized way it can be, ask questions!
+An in-store sales rep can lead you to more options than just what you see on a sales floor.
 They have all the knowledge ready in their back pocket to meet all your needs.

 Secondly, make a list of what you need.
 What are the problem areas in your home?
 These should be the talking points with your designer, decorator or sales person.
 Going in with the notion, ‘I don’t know what I want’ gets nobody anywhere.
 Be aware of WHAT, then you can figure out colours and style from there.
 An experienced designer can help come up with solutions for those problems, so therefore, take the guess work out for you.